kannnannmk/AppSecWriteups/README.md

 # AppSecWriteups

 AppSec vulnerability write up docs

 I have documented all my recent findings which are critical and out of ordinary.

-You can download the docx. file each finding for the usage and learning
+If you are so curious to check this out, just download the docx. file and use it.

+Thank you.